MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 ## Mechanics

 ### Enrage Timer
-There is a hidden timer to reach damage phase, which is roughly 3 minutes (testing required).
-Failure to comply with this timer will result in the boss casting {{ site.data.destiny.raids.ron.bosses[0].special_attacks[0].name }}, wiping the raid.
+There is a hidden timer to reach damage phase, which is roughly 3 minutes (testing required), which is roughly enough time for 3 iterations of {{ site.data.destiny.raids.ron.statuses.planet_phase.name }}.
+It can be seen as the Shadow Cabal logo embedded on the floor near where the boss spawns.
+The symbol progressively fills up with orange.
+When it's full, the boss will cast {{ site.data.destiny.raids.ron.bosses[0].special_attacks[0].name }}.

 ### Planets
 Each planet has a hidden alignment to either Light or Dark.
 There are 5 planets per side and planets can only be moved by swapping position with another planet.
 Light planets must be placed on the left side of the room and vice-versa to enter the Inner Plate Phase, which leads to damage phase.
 The planets have collision boxes.